 Reports are an important part of maintaining GLBA compliance.
 You want thorough, detailed reports so your organization can make the right moves, but you don’t want to slow your security team down by digging for data in multiple places.

 When your team has fewer manual tasks, they can spend more time truly understanding the data at hand.
 This is what leads to decision proposals that can help strengthen your company’s overall security initiatives.
-For this reason, having one data privacy solution that shows your security team everything they need to know on a clean, easy-to-navigate dashboard is game-changing.
+For this reason, having one data protection solution that shows your security team everything they need to know on clean, easy-to-navigate dashboards, supplemented with easily generated custom reports as needed, is game-changing.

 Choose the right data privacy software for GLBA compliance